Slevinski/slevinski.github.io/series/formal-signwriting/entries/searching-signed-text/essay.md

 When `T` follows an `A...` prefix pattern, it closes that temporal-prefix query.
 The pattern is prefix-initial: `QA...T` finds signs whose temporal prefix starts with the specified sequence pattern, not only signs whose entire temporal prefix is exactly that pattern.

+That is deliberate.
+Prefix-initial matching is useful for sorting-theory-based search because a query can ask for the opening sequence while still allowing more detailed sequence information to follow.

 ## Worked query examples

 Consider this FSW sign: